• Skip to primary navigation

 Training

-If accepted into the Master Gardener program, you will be required to attend over 50 hours in specialized training courses.
+If accepted into the Extension Master Gardener program, you will be required to attend over 50 hours in specialized training courses.
 The program offers instruction in lawn care; ornamental trees and shrubs; insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; perennials and annuals; and water conservation.
 Contact your county’s Extension office for more information or to apply.
 [To locate your county’s Extension office or the AgriLife Research & Extension Centers, visit agrilifeextension.tamu.edu and click on the “Locations” tab.]

 Volunteer Commitment